The Process of Achieving ISO 17025 Accreditation

 6. Corrective Actions

 The timings of these activities will depend on the accrediting body you have selected.
 Some bodies require applicants to have at least implemented the quality management system and be able to submit a quality manual and procedures at the time of submitting their application.
-Whereas other accrediting bodies will allow you to submit your application without these documents and are happy to wait until the applicant is ready to submit them.
+In contrast, other accrediting bodies will allow you to submit your application without these documents and are happy to wait until the applicant is ready to send them.

 2. Your employees have become familiar with the system, and